Log in Sign up

 There are still unresolved issues in the study of critical thinking.
 For example, how do we activate it when necessary?
 What psychological mechanisms ensure the reliable functioning of critical thinking?

 The diversity of such cognitive traps was best described by Daniel Kahneman, who received the Nobel Prize for his research in 2002, and his colleague Amos Tversky, who did not live to see the award.
-In Kahneman’s theory of bounded rationality, he highlighted so-called cognitive heuristics—mental shortcuts that are supposed to help us adapt effectively but can actually lead to erroneous conclusions.
+In Kahneman’s theory of bounded rationality, he highlighted cognitive heuristics—mental shortcuts that are supposed to help us adapt effectively but can lead to erroneous conclusions.

 For example, when we use minimal context or a “frame” as a reference point, rather than the broader context in which our decision is made.
 Or when we rely only on information available at the moment and do not seek more detailed or comprehensive data.
-Another example is when we choose only information that confirms our viewpoint and ignore information that challenges it.
+Another example is when we choose only information that confirms our viewpoint and ignores information that challenges it.
 The good news is that if we understand the cause of the error, we can learn to overcome it.
 Sometimes, it’s simply important to be aware of its existence.